-Call or text 988 or chat online if you’re thinking about suicide, are worried about a friend or loved one, or would like emotional support.
+Call or text 988 or chat online if you’re thinking about suicide, are worried about a friend, or need emotional support.
 Also offers ayuda en español.
 The website includes prevention and crisis resources.

 Apply for free therapy resources for black men.